dimadesu/MediaSrvr/README.md

-# MediaSrvr Android Media Server
+# MediaSrvr.
+RTMP Media Server as Android app

 Run RTMP media server as an Android app.